 Overall, you can see that my metrics were solid (in my opinion at least).
 Over the past 2 years while my account has been open, I have received 4 other notifications for blocked listings, or to review my listings besides the ones that were outlined previously in the post.
 My guess is that the number of these items played a large factor in the suspension.
 I did not respond to all of these to try to get the notifications removed from my account as the notification read to respond if you wish to continue carrying the item, and I did not intend to continue selling the item at the time.

 Up to this point in the post should give you an idea of the standing of my account at the time of the suspension.
-Now, onto the appeal.
-I began researching shortly after receiving the suspension, and began to formulate a plan until around 2:30AM when I called it a night.
-Before calling it a night I did a post in my mastermind group sharing that I was suspended, the reasons, and asking for any guidance/insight they might be able to provide.
+Now, onto submitting successful amazon appeals.
+I began researching shortly after finding out I had my amazon seller account suspended.
+I began to formulate a plan until around 2:30AM when I called it a night.
+Before heading to bed I did a post in my mastermind group sharing my amazon suspension, the reasons, and asking for any guidance/insight they might be able to provide.
 I picked back up around 8AM, and went to my warehouse where I began to formulate a response with the help of one of the guys on my team who works on the business with me full time, and is now involved in just about every aspect of the business.

 After reading through the information Amazon has out on how to appeal, the Amazon seller forums, the input of my mastermind group, and searching through other websites with information on the topic, it appeared that the key components of the appeal were the following:

-1. Identify the exact reason for the suspension.
+1. Identify the exact reason for the Amazon account suspension.

 2. Take complete responsibility for the problem, and acknowledge the harm done to the amazon customer.